 Following our passion, making a stand for something, or bringing a difference means that we have to be different.

-I was saddened this week, when Jack Monroe (@bootstrapcook) gave up Twitter.
+I was saddened a while ago, when Jack Monroe (@bootstrapcook) gave up Twitter.
 Despite a massive and supportive following, continual abuse and trolling led her to leave the platform to ensure her mental health.

 It's a common story.

-Whether we aim to make small personal changes or promote change on a grand scale, we always face pressure to fit in, make a compromise and collude with the circumstances that we seek to shift.
+Whether we aim to make small personal changes or promote change on a grand scale, we always face pressure to fit in, make compromises and collude with the circumstances that we seek to shift.

 As I look out across a world approaching environmental collapse, increasing social fragmentation and deep injustice, I wonder what would be the most intelligent thing that I could do.
 And in that headspace, I calculate, bargain, do deals and take the easy option.